 - myalgia (muscle aches and pain) or muscle weakness

 - jaundice (yellowing of the skin or the whites of your eyes)

 What to do in case you take too much Lipitor

 Call your doctor right away if you think you’ve taken too much Lipitor.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or you can use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or you can use its online resource.
 But if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosages provided by the drug manufacturer.
 If your doctor recommends Lipitor for you, they will prescribe the dosage that’s right for you.

 Remember, you shouldn’t change your dosage of Lipitor without your doctor’s recommendation.
 Only take Lipitor exactly as prescribed.
 Talk with your doctor if you have questions or concerns about your current dosage.

 Here are some examples of questions you may want to ask your doctor: